SahilK-027/FYLE-MTS1-Journey-2024/README.md

 Throughout this initiative, I’ve learned so much about **VISA Nest, RTF, Virtual Cards**, and even how **Bank Statements** are handled.
 I also migrated APIs for **14 different actions**, and **reduced 10 redundant API calls**, all without a single P0 issue so far—feels like winning!!!
 This initiative has not only strengthened my technical skills but also sharpened my ability to handle complex migrations and work at scale.

 Still, one task about exports from this initiative is pending, we are planning to release it in the next two weeks before declaring complete victory.

+## 🔹 Move Reminder Dialog To FDL 🔔 (16th Oct 2024)
+Currently, I'm working on migrating the **"Add Reminder" dialogue** to a new design that not only improves usability but also aligns with Fyle's fresh design standards.
+This initiative involves updating both the **Settings** and **Admin** personas, where the dialogue is displayed using `Angular.js`.
+With a fresh design from **Figma** to follow, the goal is to make this UI sleek, modern, and user-friendly.

+### **Key Changes Involved:**

+- **CSS Updates**: We’re updating margins, paddings, and font sizes to match the latest FDL specifications.
+- **Layout Changes**: The form inputs, titles, and buttons will all get a facelift to follow new alignment rules.

+The initiative itself has a relatively quick turnaround—**1 week** (as exports API migration is pending from the last initiative I will work on this for a week and then get back to exports API migration) to get through everything, including design doc writing, dev work, testing, and release!